47ng/actions-clever-cloud/README.md

   - run: git fetch --prune --unshallow

   # Deploy your application
-  - uses: 47ng/actions-clever-cloud
+  - uses: 47ng/actions-clever-cloud@v0.4.0
     env:
       CLEVER_TOKEN: ${{ secrets.CLEVER_TOKEN }}
       CLEVER_SECRET: ${{ secrets.CLEVER_SECRET }}
 ```

-This assumes you have only one application for this repository that was
+This minimal example assumes you have only one application for this
-linked with `clever link`, and the `.clever.json` file is versioned at
+repository that was linked with `clever link`, and the `.clever.json`
-the root of the repository.
-If that's not the case, read on:
+file is versioned at the root of the repository.
+If that's not the case,
+read on:

 ## Specifying the application to deploy